 Is it time to get expert professional hypnotherapy help to manage your pain?

-Hypnosis has been used for thousands for years in pain management.
-The Ancient Egyptians had healing temples where people went when they were unwell and forms of hypnosis were used to relieve symptoms.
-In Greek and Roman times people in pain would go to what were called Asclepeoin sleep temples.
+Hypnosis has been used for thousands of years in pain management.
+The ancient Egyptians had healing temples where people went when they were unwell and forms of hypnosis were used to relieve symptoms.
+In Greek and Roman times people in pain would go to what were called Asclepian sleep temples.

 In modern times hypnosis for pain relief is commonly used in hospital and hospice settings for relief of acute and chronic pain.
 It is an accepted form of treatment in both the medical and psychological disciplines.

 Being trained as a medical hypnotist as well as clinical hypnotherapist, I often help people with pain relief in my clinic using hypnosis.

 Pain is perceived in the brain.
 While neurological signals may be transmitted to and from the brain from other parts of the body, pain is a constructed perception created in the brain, not in the body.